theNewDynamic/minjinlee.com/_posts/2017-02-08-elle-com-clay-walls.md

 ---

-I recommend CLAY WALLS by Ronyoung Kim wholeheartedly as a seminal work by an important immigrant author.&nbsp;
+I recommend CLAY WALLS by Ronyoung Kim wholeheartedly as a seminal work by an important immigrant author.